 Completely unrealistic claims

-Another very common way of figuring out scammers is to use your own brains and understand that their claims are unrealistic.
+Another very common way of figuring out scammers is to use your brains and understand that their claims are unrealistic.
 Like “Win a million dollar in the next 24 hours, Guaranteed!”
 Magic doesn’t work this way.
 Even claims like “Guaranteed result in 24 hours!”
 How are you so sure that spirits would follow your command and complete the job in 24 hours?
-This is just impossible and as a human being, I must say only God has the ability to do such miracles.
+This is just impossible and as a human being, I must say only God can do such miracles.
 Spirits can’t!
-Any spell takes at least a week’s time to manifest properly before it could start showing results.
+Any spell takes at least a week to manifest properly before it could start showing results.
 See my other guide on How Spells Work.
 Also, as a general rule, it’s best to stay away from any spells lottery-related.
-Think of it this way: If a spell caster really had the ability to make someone win the lottery by casting a spell, then why are they asking money from you?
-Anyone with that ability is likely to be sitting near poolside of their new mansion or driving a brand new Lamborghini that they bought with their lottery winnings and not selling spells online.
+Think of it this way: If a spell caster could make someone win the lottery by casting a spell, then why are they asking money from you?
+Anyone with that ability is likely to be sitting near the poolside of their new mansion or driving a brand new Lamborghini that they bought with their lottery winnings and not selling spells online.
 Read my article on myths about money spells.

 Lots of spelling and grammatical errors

 A lot of spelling & grammatical errors- or even worse- words with magical meanings misspelled.